nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The "Hardware And Peripherals" category provides information on external devices and equipment that interact with or enhance computer systems, including specialized tools and gadgets.
-This section currently covers Location Tracking Devices, offering guidance on setup, usage, and troubleshooting of these specific peripherals.
+The "Hardware And Peripherals" category provides information on external devices and equipment used to support and enhance system functionality, including location tracking devices.
+This category currently includes resources on Location Tracking Devices, offering guidance on their setup, usage, and troubleshooting.
 *Subcategories: Location Tracking Devices*
 *Items: 1*